CloakerSmoker/Relax-Language/src/compiler/README.md

 The compiler walks the `ASTNode`s generated by the parser for each function, and emits code which is functionally equivalent to the `ASTNode` that is being walked.

-Jumps/calls are linked together via a basic label system, with each function getting a separate label that it should be called by.
+Jumps/calls are linked together via a basic label system, with each function getting a separate label that it should be called through.
 Additionally, `if`/`loop`/`while`/`for` statements all use temporary label along with conditional jumps to generate flow control.

 Instructions are actually emitted by: